1969 Los Angeles mayoral election: Candidates

-Election
+Campaign

 Yorty had been criticized by newspapers, mainly with the Los Angeles Times which had published a newspaper on the city's harbor commission and his refusal to endorse Democratic presidential candidate Hubert Humphrey.
 He was mainly challenged in the race by councilman Tom Bradley, television news anchor Baxter Ward, U.S. Representative Alphonzo E. Bell Jr., and councilman Robert M. Wilkinson.
 In the primary election, Bradley held a substantial lead over Yorty but did not win the race outright.

 In the campaign for the runoff, Yorty questioned Bradley's credibility in fighting crime and said that he would supposedly open up the city to Black Nationalists, as well as saying that he accepted money from developer Bryan Gibson.
-To the surprise of many pollsters, Yorty won a majority of the vote and was re-elected as Mayor.
+To the surprise of many pollsters, Yorty won a majority of the vote and was re-elected as mayor.
 The election had a record breaking turnout of more than 75% with more than 860,000 votes; the vote count would not be broken until the 2022 election.
 Bradley and Yorty spent a combinded total of $2 million in their election campaigns, with Yorty spending $817,450 and Bradley spending $1.4 million.